 Compliance readiness

-Scan your codebase for transparency, disclosure, human approval, and audit trail gaps before August 2, 2026.
+Scan your codebase for Article 50 transparency, disclosure, inventory, and evidence gaps under the updated 2026 EU AI Act timeline.
 Free read-only scan, evidence-ready JSON, free registry upload.

 Create a free account to copy the scanner prompt into your code agent.
-It will produce an AI inventory, disclosure gaps, approval gaps, and an evidence-ready JSON report.
+It will produce an AI inventory, Article 50 transparency gaps, upcoming high-risk review items, and an evidence-ready JSON report.

 Start free scan